All our on-demand cloud resources (compute, storage, IPs, …) are billed per hour.

-Stopped, only that we know for sure underlaying usages have been updated, but the invoice doesn’t take them into account yet.
+Stopped, only that we know for sure underlying usages have been updated, but the invoice doesn’t take them into account yet.
 A refresh of the invoice is imminent.

-Incomplete: Generally means billing details or payment informations are missing or incorrect.
+Incomplete: Generally means billing details or payment information are missing or incorrect.

 IMPORTANT: If you find your invoice in the